Karsten Braasch: Pro career

 Braasch started to become very inactive in singles and dropped out of the singles rankings in 2002 for a brief period and then permanently in 2004.
-However, he was still experiencing doubles success which included his last doubles title at the 2003 BCR Open Romania and another Grand Slam quarterfinal at the 2004 French Open.
+However, he was still experiencing doubles success which included his last doubles title at the 2003 Romania Open and another Grand Slam quarterfinal at the 2004 French Open.
 He partnered Sargis Sargsian for both tournament.

 Braasch retired from tennis in 2005 after his doubles ranking started to slip.
 However, he returned for a brief doubles stint in 2007.

 After retirement

 Braasch played senior tennis and reached a high ranking of No. 3 in 2017.

 Match against the Williams sisters

 Braasch competed in a "Battle of the Sexes" contest against the Williams sisters (Venus and Serena) at the 1998 Australian Open when he was ranked 203.
 Braasch was described by one journalist as "a man whose training regime centred around a pack of cigarettes and more than a couple bottles of ice cold lager".
 He nonetheless defeated both sisters, playing a single set against each, beating Serena 6–1 and Venus 6–2.
 Braasch was thirty years old at the time, while Venus and Serena were seventeen and sixteen, respectively.